microsoft/WindowsAppSDK/specs/dynamicdependencies/DynamicDependencies.md

     /// @param options additional options affecting the package dependency
     ///
     /// @note This fails if the package dependency cannot be resolved to a specific package.
-    ///       This package resolution check is skipped if MddTryCreatePackageDependencyOptions.VerifyDependencyResolution=false
+    ///       This package resolution check is skipped if MddCreatePackageDependencyOptions.VerifyDependencyResolution=false
     ///       is specified.
 This is useful for installers pinning a package dependency for all users on a system.
     ///
     /// @see Create(String, PackageVersion)
-    /// @see Create(String, PackageVersion, PinPackageDependencyOptions)
+    /// @see Create(String, PackageVersion, CreatePackageDependencyOptions)
     /// @see CreateForUser()
     static PackageDependency CreateForSystem(
         String packageFamilyName,
         PackageVersion minVersion,
-        PinPackageDependencyOptions options);
+        CreatePackageDependencyOptions options);

     /// Delete a defined package dependency.
     /// @note The package depenency id useless after Delete.
 The property is valid but attempting to use it fails e.g. PackageDependency.GetFromId(id) returns null.